Pak denies preparing vaccine for COVID-19; cases cross 12,000

 "We have asked for more information from them," Mirza said.
 He said that a similar offer was made by a company in Japan and Pakistan asked for specific details.

-Mirza said that 79 per cent of the all coronavirus cases in Pakistan were locally transmitted.
-“It is now fair to say that our outbreak is now mostly of local transmission,” he said.
+Mirza said that 79 percent of all coronavirus cases in Pakistan were locally transmitted.
+"It is now fair to say that our outbreak is now mostly of local transmission," he said.

-As part of efforts to reach out to the people, the government launched a telemedicine portal where doctors, both local and abroad, can give advice to patients about the coronavirus, according to Dr Mirza.
-The Ministry of National Health Services reported that Pakistan’s coronavirus tally touched 12,227, as government asked people to follow official guidelines while visiting mosques in Ramadan.
+As part of efforts to reach out to the people, the government launched a telemedicine portal where doctors, both local and abroad, can give advice to patients about the coronavirus, according to Dr. Mirza.
+The Ministry of National Health Services reported that Pakistan's coronavirus tally touched 12,644, as the government asked people to follow official guidelines while visiting mosques in Ramadan.

 So far 138,147 tests were done including 6,780 during the last 24 hours, according to the data issued by the ministry.
 It also said that 785 patients were diagnosed during the last 24 hours.